 How do I know if my child with Down syndrome also has the characteristics of Autism?

-The term, dual-diagnosis, refers to a person with a developmental disability, such as Down syndrome (DS) and a psychiatric or a Neurodevelopmental disorder, such as an autistic spectrum disorder (ASD) also known as autism.
+The term dual-diagnosis refers to a person with a developmental disability, such as Down syndrome (DS), and a psychiatric or Neurodevelopmental disorder, such as an autistic spectrum disorder (ASD), also known as autism.
 In recent decades, there has been wider recognition that persons with DS can also have a co-existing psychiatric disorder.

-It is currently believed that the majority of children with DS do not have a coexisting psychiatric or behavioral disorder.
+It is currently believed that most children with DS do not have a co-existing psychiatric or behavioral disorder.
 However, each case is different.
 Parents can learn more in the following articles, which include signs and symptoms: